MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/quarantine-policies.md

 - [Microsoft Defender for Office 365 plan 1 and plan 2](defender-for-office-365.md)
 - [Microsoft 365 Defender](../defender/microsoft-365-defender.md)

-In Exchange Online Protection (EOP) and Microsoft Defender for Office 365, _quarantine policies_ allow admins define the user experience for quarantined messages:
+In Exchange Online Protection (EOP) and Microsoft Defender for Office 365, _quarantine policies_ allow admins to define the user experience for quarantined messages:

 - What users are allowed to do to their own quarantined messages (messages where they're a recipient) based on why the message was quarantined.
 - Whether users receive notifications about their quarantined messages via [Quarantine notifications](quarantine-quarantine-notifications.md).

 Traditionally, users have been allowed or denied levels of interactivity for quarantine messages based on why the message was quarantined.
-For example, users can view and release messages that were quarantined by anti-spam filtering as spam or bulk, but they can't view or release messages that were quarantined as high confidence phishing or malware.
+For example, users can view and release messages that were quarantined as spam or bulk, but they can't view or release messages that were quarantined as high confidence phishing or malware.

 Default quarantine policies enforce these historical user capabilities, and are automatically assigned in [supported protection features](#step-2-assign-a-quarantine-policy-to-supported-features) that quarantine messages.